Siphalor/awesome-fabric/CONTRIBUTING.md

 ## Eligibility
 A project is eligible to be added to this list if it is:
 - **awesome** :sunglasses:
+> Research if the stuff you're including is actually awesome.
+Only put stuff on the list that you or another contributor can personally recommend.
+You should rather leave stuff out than include too much.
 - well documented (wiki, javadocs or command line help)
 - maintained (no dead projects)